 Are Open University Certificate programs available for international students?

 International students who have satisfied the prerequisites may apply for admission to an Open University Certificate program.
-A TOEFL score of 550 or its equivalent is required.
+A TOEFL score of 550, or its equivalent, is required.
 However, Open University Certificate programs are not available to international students with an I-20 visa issued by another university.
-Contact U.S. Citizenship and Immigration Services (USCIS) for more information.
+Contact the U.S. Citizenship and Immigration Services (uscis.gov) for more information.

 What is the cost?